-Students may optionally shadow over the summer between Years 2 and 3, ensuring that they continue to log their hours in One45.
+Shadowing hours for Term 1 must be completed by November 21, 2025, and by May 1, 2026, for Term 2.
+The Shadowing log is located in One45 and allows you to add, edit, and review log entries.
+Students may optionally shadow over the summer between Years 1 and 2, ensuring that they continue to log all of their shadowing in One45.
 Note that completion of documentation of each summer shadowing encounter on the One45 log is required to ensure appropriate University of Saskatchewan insurance coverage for completing shadowing.
-Summer shadowing outside of Canada is not allowed through the SiMS II course.
+Summer shadowing outside of Canada is not allowed through the SiMS I course.
 Students who wish to independently set up shadowing outside of Canada will need to purchase their own insurance.
-Students who wish to shadow in Canadian provinces other than Saskatchewan must plan these experiences early, as provinces vary in their requirements for licensing (some provinces require an educational license and/or approval by a hosting local university in order to allow shadowing).
-Students must adhere to any provincial requirements in order to have University of Saskatchewan insurance coverage when shadowing.
-All students must submit their Year 2 One45 shadowing log for any summer shadowing by the end of the first week of classes for Year 3.
-For additional information and instructions on optional summer shadowing please see the Shadowing Policy and Student Information Guide.
+Students who wish to shadow in Canadian provinces other than Saskatchewan must plan these experiences early, as provinces vary in their requirements for licensing (some provinces require an educational license and/or approval by a hosting local university to allow shadowing).
+Students must adhere to any provincial requirements to have University of Saskatchewan insurance coverage when shadowing.
+All students must submit their Year 1 One45 shadowing log for any summer shadowing by the end of the first week of classes for Year 2.
+Reminder: shadowing hours accumulated over the summer are not carried over to Year 2.
+For additional information and instructions on optional summer shadowing, please see the Shadowing Policy and Student Information Guide.

-Before you set up your out of province shadowing there are a few important things that you should know: a) If shadowing in Canadian provinces over the summer, continue to log your shadowing hours on One45 so that you have liability insurance from the University of Saskatchewan.
-If you do choose to shadow outside of Canada (not associated with the SiMS II course) you will need to purchase liability insurance as your University of Saskatchewan Insurance will not apply; b) Please be aware of the limitation to COVID related coverage: https://medicine.usask.ca/documents/policies/ugme/health-care-science-student-placement-malpractice-insurance.pdf; c) You will need to enquire to the regulatory body in that province/location (the College of Physicians and Surgeons) to see if they require an educational license and will need to follow any requirements of the local regulatory authority (these vary province to province - some do not require an educational license); d) Your Workers Compensation Board Coverage (WCB) through the University of Saskatchewan does not apply outside of Saskatchewan
+Before you set up your out of province shadowing there are a few important things that you should know: a) If shadowing in Canadian provinces over the summer, continue to log your shadowing hours on One45 so that you have liability insurance from the University of Saskatchewan; b) Please be aware of the limitation to COVID related coverage: https://medicine.usask.ca/documents/policies/ugme/health-care-science-student-placement-malpractice-insurance.pdf; c) You will need to enquire to the regulatory body in that province/location (the College of Physicians and Surgeons) to see if they require an educational license and will need to follow any requirements of the local regulatory authority (these vary province to province - some do not require an educational license); d) Your Workers Compensation Board Coverage (WCB) through the University of Saskatchewan does not apply outside of Saskatchewan.